Canon 640, 645, 660 series and similar ink cartridges - How to refill

 Cartridge drill tool

-Note: A drill tool is supplied with Inkbank refill kits or you can order one separately.
-This is a pic of a PG-640 black cartridge being drilled.
+Note: The drill tool is supplied with Inkbank refill kits or you can order one separately.

 3) Work out which colour ink goes into each hole (if filling a colour).
 The cartridges in pics below are PG-510 and CL-511, but the same colour positions are used with all Canon cartridges of this type (to date).